leweaver/orangine/README.md

 [More submodule tips](https://gist.github.com/gitaarik/8735255)

 ## Build dependencies
-Some of the third party libraries should be built first using helper script `.\create-thirdparty-projects.bat`:
+Some of the third party libraries need to be built first using helper script `.\create-thirdparty-projects.bat`:

 - g3log
 - googletest
 - googlemock

-The script creates appropriate visual studio projects using CMake.
-In a regular command prompt (cmd.exe),

-1. Change directory to the root of the GIT repository
-1. Execute command: `.\create-thirdparty-projects.bat`

 # Overall Architecture
 Here is a quick non-exhaustive overview of how the main object instances are instantiated.
 Each item creates and owns the items below it in the tree.
 Each item below is the name of a class, which is located in a CPP/H file of the same name.